GENESESHB/alx-frontend-javascript/0x01-ES6_promise/README.md

 In summary, this code defines a function that returns a promise, simulating an asynchronous operation (like an API call) that resolves after a specified delay.
 Adjust the `resolve` part to match the actual response logic in your application.

+// 1-promise.js

+// Define a function named getFullResponseFromAPI that takes a boolean parameter 'success' function getFullResponseFromAPI(success) {
+  // Create and return a new Promise using the Promise constructor return new Promise((resolve, reject) => {
+    // Check the value of the 'success' parameter if (success) {
+      // If 'success' is true, resolve the promise with a success object resolve({ status: 200, body: 'Success' });
+    } else {
+      // If 'success' is false, reject the promise with an error object reject(new Error('The fake API is not working currently'));
+    }
+  });
+}

+// Export the getFullResponseFromAPI function as the default export of this module export default getFullResponseFromAPI;